RubixML/ML/README.md

 ```

 ### Random Search
 Random search is a hyperparameter selection technique that samples *n* parameters randomly from a user-specified distribution.
 In Rubix, the Random Params helper can be used along with [Grid Search](#grid-search) to achieve the goal of random search.
+The Random Params helper automatically takes care of deduplication so you never need to worry about testing a parameter twice.
+For this reason, however, you cannot generate more parameters than in range of, thus generating 5 unique ints between 1 and 3 is impossible.

 To generate a distribution of integer parameters:
 ```php